eighthjouster/jscause/Documentation.md

 ```
 rt.redirectTo('https://www.example.com', 5);
 ```

+If the redirection will happen, `rt.redirectTo()` will return `true`.
+Otherwise, it will return `false`, and JSCause will log an error (which will appear in the log files and/or the terminal, depending on your site configuration.)

 The redirection will happen after all the JSCP code is run.
 This includes all pending callbacks, for example, from timers and file operations.